JimiIT92/SnowOnStairs/README.md

 This datapack is a slightly modified version of the [Carpet on Stairs Datapack](https://github.com/oOBoomberOo/carpet_on_stairs) by **oOBoomberOo**.
 Basically all the functions and commands remained untouched, so all credits goes to him for the original work and idea! 😁

+I also want to thank [n0rd](https://stackoverflow.com/users/31782/n0rd) for helping me with the build script! 😀

 ### 😁 IN CONCLUSION

 I hope you like this datapack and the effort put into it to keep it always updated!